 Success online depends on web traffic, so here are some stats

-In terms of traffic Viator still leads the pack.
-It's ranked in the top 10,000 websites in the world for web traffic, with an estimated 8m visits per month.
-GetYourGuide, on the other hand, follows closely behind with 6m visits per month.
+In terms of traffic, Viator still leads the pack.
+It's ranked in the top 10,000 websites in the world for web traffic, with an estimated 9m visits per month.
+GetYourGuide, on the other hand, follows behind with 5m visits per month.
 Their website has grown substantially in the last two years.

 Beyond the high traffic volume these OTAs manage to attract, there are downsides to working with OTAs too.

 GetYourGuide isn’t as clear-cut and sets a commission rate based on the supplier's destination and type of activities offered.
 The commission rate includes all booking costs, from credit card fees to bank transactions and promotion of your trips through its distribution partners.
+In addition, you're also provided customer support, marketing strategies, content optimisation and translation services for free.
 Your account manager will be the one setting the commission rate, which can range between 20% to 30%, with higher volume suppliers receiving lower commission rates.

 When comparing both Viator and GetYourGuide, Sean O'Neil from Skift reports that while "Viator’s booking numbers have climbed since (TripAdvisor's) acquisition, (but) the growth of the product offering has (since) stalled."
 The same article reports that Andrew Middleton, head of ancillary revenue for the budget airline EasyJet, picked GetYourGuide because they have “the most comprehensive range of tours and activities to suit everyone – from traditional or alternative sightseeing tours, to adventure activities and attraction passes.”